augustosouza8/campus_iot/README.md

 	•	venv/bin/python (on macOS/Linux)
 	•	venv\Scripts\python.exe (on Windows)

-✅ PyCharm will now use your virtual environment.
+PyCharm will now use your virtual environment.

+6. Open Project in pycharm, go to Run > Edit configurations > Python > set module to 'flask' > set script parameters to 'run'

 ### **Running the Application**